Access & Equity

 Short Courses Australia has developed this quality management and operational framework to guide and inform all staff and students in their obligations regarding access and equity.
 Upon induction into Short Courses Australia, all staff is provided with copies of the policies which they must adhere to throughout all their operations as a Short Courses Australia staff member.
 Students are made aware of the access and equity policy via the Short Courses Australia Student Handbook and informed of their rights to receive access and equity support and to request further information.

 Short Courses Australia access and equity policies are in place to ensure that training opportunities are offered to all people on an equal and fair basis in all circumstances, irrespective of their gender, culture, linguistic background, race, socio-economic background, disability, age, marital status, pregnancy, sexual orientation or carer's responsibilities.

-Practicing these policies will guarantee that any student who meets SCA entry requirements will be accepted into any training programs.
-If any student or staff member have issues or questions regarding access and equity, or believes they have been treated unfairly, they will be directed to Short Courses Australia management for consultation.
+Practising these policies will guarantee that any student who meets SCA entry requirements will be accepted into any training programs.
+If any student or staff member has issues or questions regarding access and equity or believes they have been treated unfairly, they will be directed to Short Courses Australia management for consultation.